-Defra has analysed the risk to stock in the UK and the country is at risk of an outbreak during the spring or summer months, with an outbreak in late summer rated the most likely - the probability of incursion was 5-10% in May, 33-60% in July and is now 80% in September.
+Defra has analysed the risk to stock in the UK and the current risk is LOW.
 The most likely route of transmission is infected midges being blown across from France to the south of England.
 The risk from the movement of imported animals has been deemed low at present but may increase next year when a higher infection pressure leads to more cases.